autonomys/auto-drive/packages/contracts/README.md

 ### Events

-- `Deposit(bytes32 indexed intentId, uint256 depositAmount)` — emitted on each deposit with the provided intent identifier.
+- `IntentPaymentReceived(bytes32 indexed intentId, uint256 depositAmount)` — emitted on each deposit with the provided intent identifier.
 - `TreasuryUpdated(address indexed oldTreasury, address indexed newTreasury)` — emitted when the owner updates the treasury.
 - `SweptToTreasury(address indexed caller, uint256 amount)` — emitted when funds are swept to the treasury.

 ### Functions

-- `deposit(bytes32 intentId) public payable whenNotPaused`
+- `payIntent(bytes32 intentId) public payable whenNotPaused`
-  - Accepts ETH and emits `Deposit` with the `intentId` and `msg.value`.
+  - Accepts ETH and emits `IntentPaymentReceived` with the `intentId` and `msg.value`.
   - No minimum deposit enforced; caller supplies the payable value.

 - `setTreasury(address payable newTreasury) public onlyOwner`